 Assuming the plate is properly contoured and positioned, fitting the distal tibial segment to the plate will complete fracture reduction.
-A conventional screw can be used to draw plate and bone together to achieve the final reduction distally (see "assessment of reduction" under "authors' added material").
+A conventional screw can be used to draw plate and bone together to achieve the final reduction distally (see also the content on assessment of reduction).

 Subsequently, locking head screws (LHS) may be inserted into the reduced distal fragment.

 Pitfall - Malpositioning of the plate